JeffHing/angular-cabinet/README.md

 ### Add the Directive

-Add a cabinetDirective to the 'app' Angular module, but rename the directive to use tab names:
+Add a cabinetDirective to an Angular module, but rename the directive to use tab names:

 ```javascript